ni/semi-test-library-dotnet/CONTRIBUTING.md

 ## Getting Started

-In order to build the code base in the **semi-test-library-dotnet** repository, you must ensure your build machine has met the following prerequisites.
+In order to build the code base in the **semi-test-library-dotnet** repository, you must ensure your build machine has met the following prerequisites:

 ### Prerequisites

-- System with Window 10 64-bit
+- System with Windows 10 64-bit
-  - Can be PXIe Embedded Controller, Laptop, Desktop, or Virtual Machine.
+  - Can be a PXIe embedded controller or a computer (physical or virtual).
-  - Should not have any other NI Software Installed unless using STS Version Selector
+  - The system must not have NI software installed, unless the NI software is installed using the STS Version Selector.
 - STS Version Selector 24.5 (or later)
 - STS Software 24.5 (or later)
 - Visual Studio 2022